 If you’ve been following the news about Mexico City at all in the last few years, you’ll know that in 2017, there was a large earthquake that shook the city.
 Many buildings collapsed and unfortunately, quite a few people were killed.

 There is always a risk of earthquakes in Mexico.
-It is littered with active volcanos and shared a fault line with California.
+It is littered with active volcanos and shares a fault line with California.

 Hotels all over the city have been required to get certifications that say the buildings are not only sound, but that they are “earthquake proof,” which means that they can withstand the shaking and they will move with the motion of the waves.

 These notify you if there is an earthquake and are supposedly very accurate about warning you before it actually hits (thanks to sensors in the nearby ocean).

-I recently read an article that said since January 1st of this year (2019), there have been only 9 days of “clean air.”
+I recently read an article that said since January 1st of 2019, there have been only 9 days of “clean air.”
 The city has an app that allows you to track air quality.
 It’s called Aire (Android or Apple).

 I get a very dry throat and very itchy eyes.
 I use eye drops almost every day during the spring months when pollution is worst.